Iceland v Iceland Foods Ltd

-Iceland v Iceland Foods Ltd is an ongoing legal dispute between the Icelandic government and the British supermarket chain Iceland Foods over the trademark, intellectual property rights, and use of the name "Iceland".
+Iceland v Iceland Foods Ltd was a legal dispute between the Icelandic government and the British supermarket chain Iceland Foods over the trademark, intellectual property rights, and use of the name "Iceland".

+The case was settled after the supermarket chain dropped the trademark dispute after their third loss in 2026.

 Background

 Trademark law already mandates some strict restrictions based on nationality in accordance with Article 3(2) of the EU Trademark Directive and Article 6 of the Paris Convention in that national flags and emblems cannot be registered as trademarks.
 However, there is no obstacle in law to stop the name of a country becoming a trademark itself.

 Iceland Foods is a British supermarket chain founded in 1970 by Malcolm Walker and Peter Hinchcliffe in Oswestry, Shropshire, England.
 Its name is derived from its main offering, frozen food.
 Iceland Foods first applied to the European Union to trademark its name in 2002, and after several attempts was finally granted it in 2014, despite the opposition of the country of Iceland.

-In 2015, Iceland Foods opposed an EU trademark application for 'Inspired by Iceland' submitted by Business Iceland (known in Icelandic as 'Íslandsstofa').
+In 2015, Iceland Foods opposed an EU trademark application for 'Inspired by Iceland' submitted by Business Iceland (known in Icelandic as Íslandsstofa).
 The company sought to prevent the use of the phrase 'Inspired by Iceland' as a brand on Icelandic food products.
 It was initially assumed this was because the trademark was its own commercial entity, but the neutral wording of the phrase suggested that Iceland Foods was in fact objecting to the simple use of the name "Iceland".
 The Icelandic government accused Iceland Foods of engaging in abusive behaviour by trademarking the name of the country, and of "harass[ing] Icelandic companies and even the Icelandic tourism board" by pursuing legal action against Icelandic companies which use the name of their country in their trading names.